-We all know in a very general sense that better sleep means feeling healthier and better rested.
+We all know better sleep means feeling healthier and better rested.
 But sometimes it’s easy to lose track of what exactly that means.
-In this piece we’ll go over a little bit about what sleep truly does for you, and how you can go about improving your sleep habits.
+In this, we’ll go over a bit about what sleep truly does for you, and how you can go about improving your sleep habits.

 Here’s a great resource page on the health benefits of sleep: Why Sleep Matters?

 - Diet Changes – It’s well known caffeine can stimulate you and keep you from being able to fall asleep.
 Therefore, avoiding coffee and desserts heavy in chocolate is generally advisable if you want better sleep.Additionally, nicotine has been known to interfere with sleep, and alcohol too can cause restless nights.
 Eliminating these things altogether (while healthy) isn’t completely necessary for better sleep, but indulging in them less frequently is advisable, and in particular you should avoid them in the second half of the day as much as possible.

 - Sleep Apps – It would be foolish to ignore the ways in which technology can now help us sleep.
 There is now essentially a full category of sleep apps available in Android and iOS stores, taking the place of clunky sleep sound machines people used to buy earlier.You can try different options and find one that soothes you, and you may be stunned at the effects.
 Many of these apps won’t make specific claims about the science behind sleep sounds, or the effectiveness of their own programs.
 But plenty of customers find by turning on sounds – rain, ocean waves, animals of the night, general white noise, etc. – they fall asleep more easily and wake feeling more rested.